argilo/contest-sdr/README.md

 ## Usage

 Install GNU Radio 3.10 or later.
+Make sure that SoapySDR support is included, and the SoapySDR driver for your target device is installed.

+Run one of the following commands from the command line:

+* `./b200_transceiver.py` — USRP B200
+* `./blade_transceiver.py` — BladeRF
+* `./hackrf_transceiver.py` — HackRF
+* `./lime_transceiver.py` — LimeSDR
+* `./pluto_transceiver.py` — PlutoSDR

-The main transceiver application is vhf_transceiver.py, which can be run from the command line.
-It ties together the receive and transmit flow graphs (vhf_rx, vhf_tx) which are built with GNU Radio Companion.
+Each of these scripts ties together the corresponding `<device>_rx` (receive) and `<device>_tx` (transmit) flow graphs, which are built with GNU Radio Companion.
 The GUI is part of the receive flow graph.

 To transmit CW, type your message into the "CW to send" box and press enter.
-Once transmission is complete, the box will empty and the waterfalls will start running again.
+Once transmission is complete, the box will empty and the receive waterfalls will start running again.

 ## Building a bootable USB flash drive